 Based on our historical experience of pre-vesting option cancellations, we have assumed an annualized forfeiture rate for our options of 6% for financial year 2013 and 8% for financial year 2012.
 We have assumed an annualized forfeiture rate of 5% for RSUs for financial year 2013 and 8% for financial year 2012.
-We have assumed an annualized forfeiture rate of 5% for RSUs for financial year 2013 and 8% for financial year 2012.
-We have assumed an annualized forfeiture rate of 5% for RSUs for financial year 2013 and 8% for financial year 2012.
 We have assumed an annualized forfeiture rate of 0% for ESPP purchase rights for financial years 2013 and 2012 because the forfeiture impact was not material for either year.
 We will record additional expense if actual forfeitures are lower than we estimated, and will record a recovery of prior expense if actual forfeitures are higher than we estimated.